KPI vs Metric: How To Report Your Clients’ Goal Progress

 Provide a framework for setting targets, budgets, and measuring progress over time.

-KPIs may be more appropriate if they are looking for general trends.
-If they’re looking for specific details, metrics may be more appropriate.
+KPIs may be more appropriate if the client is looking for general trends.
+If they’re looking for specific details, important metrics may be more appropriate.

 For example, if your agency is trying to optimize a Google search ad campaign, the average cost per sale could be considered a KPI.
 However, if the client just launched a new blog post and wants to know how well they are ranking for a single keyword targeting a single page, that is more likely to fall under the metric umbrella.